 Early History of the Homind family

-Another 134 words (10 lines of text) covering the years 1273, 1653, 1664, 1724 and 1777 are included under the topic Early Homind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Homind research.
+Another 67 words (5 lines of text) covering the years 1273, 1653, 1518, 1585, 1664, 1724 and 1777 are included under the topic Early Homind History in all our PDF Extended History products and printed products wherever possible.

 Homind Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Homind has been spelled many different ways, including Homan, Homans, Howman, Hoeman, Hownam and others.